-- 1. Download the distribution file and unzip it into a directory (referred to as install_dir). - 2.
-If you haven't already done so, configure the security settings explained in the section "Configuring security" on page 6. - 3.
-If you haven't already done so, download Current.license.xml and place it in a temporary directory. - 4.
-In the WebLogic Administrative Console, deploy the following applications (located in install_dir\archives): - Deploy apContainer on the Admin Server. - Deploy apMain on a Managed Server that will act as the central application server (take all the defaults). - Deploy apPerformanceServer once on a machine other than the machine on which apMain is deployed.
-This application contains the service-level management components. - Deploy apTransactionServer once on a machine other than the machine on which apMain and apPerformanceServer are deployed.

-- Deploy apProxyNode on every application server that hosts business services that you want to place under management with proxy agents (use apContainer if you plan on using only plug-in agents). - Deploy apMonitorNode on every application server where you want to monitor objects other than web services. - Deploy apContainer on every application server where you want to monitor business services with plug-in agents only. - (Optional) Deploy sample applications in a managed server instance that is hosting a container service.
-Sample applications are located in install dir\samples\applications\WebLogic9. - 5.
-Start all managed servers where you installed apContainer, apProxyNode, or apMonitorNode, including the Admin server. - 6.
+- 1. Download the distribution file and unzip it into a directory (referred to as install\dir). - 2.
+If you haven't already done so, configure the security settings explained in Section 2.1.1, "Configuring security". - 3.
+In the WebSphere Administrative Console, deploy the following applications (located in install\dir\archives): - Deploy apMain on the central application server in your enterprise environment.
+This application contains the sphere service, and is deployed once per Business Transaction Management environment.
+The sphere service manages the entire Business Transaction Management environment. - Deploy apPerformanceServer once on a machine other than the machine on which apMain and apTransactionServer are deployed. - Deploy apTransactionServer once on a machine other than the machine on which apMain and apPerformanceServer are deployed. - Deploy apProxyNode on every application server that hosts business services that you want to place under management with proxy agents (use apContainer if you plan on using plug-in agents only). - Deploy apMonitorNode on every application server where you want to monitor objects other than web services. - Deploy apContainer on every application server where you want to monitor business services with plug-in agents only. - (Optional) Deploy sample applications in a container that is hosting a container service.
+Sample applications are located in install\dir/samples/applications/WebSphere. - 4.
 Start the deployments.